 One of the most crucial features of a drysuit is the ability to add and subtract layers suitable for any condition under the suit.
 Personally, I have worn just about every piece of clothing I own under my drysuit.

-Time to Shake the Dust off your Onesie
+It's Time to Shake the Dust off your Onesie

 Here at CKS Online we live and die by the onesie.
 We are true believers in the power of a one-piece layering system and openly advocate to the rest of the world just how incredible onesies are.
 Many different brands offer onesies (IR, Level Six, Kokatat), and this season we have really been enjoying the Hot Fuzz Fleece Unisuit by Level Six.

 Long gone are the days of fixing wedgies under your drysuit or discomfort around your waist where your top and bottom layers bunch together.

 Onesies are also useful off the river.
 They are great to wear

 - For other outdoor pursuits (especially snow sports)

 - During a casual Friday at the office.